 Giving to Special Collections

-The department's librarians welcome the opportunity to discuss the variety of contributions that can be made to develop collections.
-Gifts of materials have included manuscript collections and personal papers, book collections, photographs, postcards, posters, works of art, and other items.
+We welcome the opportunity to discuss the variety of contributions that can be made to Library Special Collections.
+Gift materials have included manuscript collections and personal papers, book collections, photographs, postcards, posters, works of art, and other items.
 Donors have provided funds to support continued purchases in specific collecting areas as well as funds for processing and cataloging collections.
-Vital support has also come from groups, such as the Friends of the UCLA Library and Gold Shield, and from organizations, such as the Ahmanson Foundation, the J. Paul Getty Trust, and the Times Mirror Company.
+Vital support has also come from groups and organizations such as the Ahmanson Foundation, Annenburg Foundation, Arcadia Fund, Cotsen Foundation, and Haynes Foundation.

 Making a Gift of Funds